Harvard-CS-1200/cs1200/fall2025/faq.md

 - <b>"Basic" vs "Advanced" Reductions</b>: I don't have a good definition of what a "basic" reduction is, but the main category we see in this class is reductions to Sorting.
 These are "basic" in the sense that the oracle is just a step that we abstract away for convenience, but the actual problem solving logic is contained in the reduction itself.
 For example, for AreaOfConvexPolygon we did all the complex area calculation in the reduction, whereas Sorting was just something convenient that we wanted as part of this routine.
 By contrast, an "advanced" reduction is more like an argument that the two computational problems are equivalent -- very soon after the midterm we'll see reductions to Single Source Shortest Paths which hint at this, and then we'll see the big NP-completeness and unsolvability reductions which really lean into this idea.
 - <b>Correctness for "Basic" Reductions</b>: A proof of correctness for a basic reduction is usually very similar to an ad-hoc proof of correctness.
     - <b>AreaOfConvexPolygon</b>: This is the main reduction to Sorting that we did on problem set 2 -- remember that the bar for correctness was pretty low because you just needed to explain why sorting is relevant (so that adjacent points are connected by an edge) and why your triangulation of choice was valid (a convex polygon containing the origin can be deconstructed into triangles at the origin).
-- <b>Correctness for "Advanced" Reductions</b> (post-midterm): By contrast, a proof of correctness for an advanced reduction usually needs to argue for the equivalence of two problems.
+- <b>Correctness for "Advanced" Reductions</b> (post-midterm): By contrast, a proof of correctness for an advanced reduction usually needs to argue for the equivalence of two sets of solutions (ie the instance that you construct and pass to the oracle has the same solution set as the original problem).
 This pretty much always requires a bidirectional proof -- explaining that a solution for problem A corresponds to an equivalent solution to problem B and vice versa.
 You haven't seen any of these yet, so I'll give examples that will make more sense in the weeks after the midterm:
     - <b>Reductions to Single Source Shortest Paths</b>: Usually this kind of reduction involves an assumption that the original problem is equivalent to a graph that you've constructed as the input to SSSP.
 Usually the bidirectional proof here involves establishing a mapping from a sequence of moves in the original problem to a path of the same length on the constructed graph, and vice versa.
 By proving this mapping you demonstrate that the length of the shortest path on the constructed graph is equal to the length of the optimal sequence of moves in the original problem.
     - <b>NP-completeness Reductions</b>: This is an entirely different rabbithole we'll dive into later in the semester -- however, the core idea of establishing mappings between solutions still holds.
 In this case we want to show that a solution $S$ for $\Pi$ corresponds to an equivalent solution $S'$ for $\Gamma$, and vice versa.
     - <b>Unsolvability Reduction</b>: Again, bidirectional -- this time since it's between problems where the answer is yes/no it'll look more like if the answer for $\Pi$ is yes then the answer to $\Gamma$ is also yes, and vice versa.